 Belmont created shock waves when he opened his art gallery to the public in 1864.
 The Metropolitan Fair opened on March 28 that year “for the relief of the sick and wounded of the National Army.”
 In a patriotic gesture to his adopted country, Belmont offered his collection as a part of the Fair for a week, with all proceeds going to the cause.

-On April 9 The Times warned citizens who had not yet seen the gallery to hurry.
+On April 9 The New York Times warned citizens who had not yet seen the gallery to hurry.
 “Mr. Belmont’s gallery closes to-day.
 Those who have seen it will not need to be told that it contains the finest collection of European paintings to be found on this continent.
 It is peculiarly rich in works of modern artists…We can hardly recall a private collection, even in Europe, where so many masterpieces are to be found within the easy range of the eye.”

 Visitors entered directly through the 18th Street door.
 It was a sensible move, keeping the estimated 1,000 people from trampling through the mansion.
-The Times cautioned “Not to see the Belmont Gallery is to miss the most brilliant treat of the season, so remember that to-day is the last opportunity.”
+The New York Times cautioned “Not to see the Belmont Gallery is to miss the most brilliant treat of the season, so remember that to-day is the last opportunity.”

 One of New York’s best remembered entertainments immediately following the war was the Christmas party Caroline hosted for the sons and daughters of Manhattan society.
 “Domino” entertainments (masked balls) were the rage; and little children with impressive surnames filed into the Belmont ballroom in costume.
 The New York Times reported “They were there by the hundreds, those very select and exclusive rose buds of the fashionable set, arrayed in all manner of quaint and gorgeous finery.”